How to Choose the Best Proxy Location for Your Use Case

 How many proxy locations do I need for accurate SEO monitoring?

 At minimum, one location per target country.
-For competitive local SEO in a single country, cover the top 5-10 metro areas where your business or clients operate.
+For competitive local SEO in a single country, cover the top 5 to 10 metro areas where your business or clients operate.
 For international SEO across multiple countries, start with the primary city in each target market.
-A mid-size SEO agency typically needs 20-40 distinct proxy locations to cover their clients' markets adequately.
+A mid-size SEO agency typically needs 20 to 40 distinct proxy locations to cover their clients' markets adequately.
 Start with your highest-priority markets and expand coverage as you identify ranking variations between locations.

 Is city-level proxy targeting accurate enough for local SEO?

-City-level accuracy from proxy providers is typically 70-85% reliable, meaning roughly 1 in 5 IPs labeled as a specific city might actually geolocate to a nearby area.
+City-level accuracy from proxy providers is typically 70 to 85 percent reliable, meaning roughly 1 in 5 IPs labelled as a specific city might actually geolocate to a nearby area.
 For local SEO monitoring, this is usually sufficient because Google's local results cover metro areas rather than exact coordinates.
 Validate accuracy by checking a few assigned IPs against multiple geolocation databases and running test searches for known local results.
-If precision is critical, maintain a validated pool of confirmed-accurate IPs for your target cities.
+If precision is critical, keep a validated pool of confirmed-accurate IPs for your target cities.

 Should I use proxies near my server or near the target website?

-It depends on your priority.
-For geo-targeted data collection (SEO, pricing, ads), always use proxies in the target market's location — accuracy matters more than speed.
-For non-geographic scraping where you just need data regardless of location, use proxies near the target server to minimize latency.
+Depends on priority.
+For geo-targeted data collection (SEO, pricing, ads), always use proxies in the target market's location.
+Accuracy matters more than speed.
+For non-geographic scraping where you just need data regardless of location, use proxies near the target server to minimise latency.
 If both accuracy and speed matter, choose the target market location and accept the latency trade-off.
-Correct data from a slower proxy is always more valuable than fast data from the wrong location.
+Correct data from a slower proxy is always worth more than fast data from the wrong location.

 How do I handle websites that block proxy traffic from certain countries?

 Some websites restrict access from specific countries to comply with sanctions, licensing, or content agreements.
-If your target proxy location is blocked, try adjacent countries in the same region — they may provide similar localized content.
+If your target proxy location is blocked, try adjacent countries in the same region.
+They may provide similar localised content.
 Also test whether the block applies to all IP types or just datacenter IPs.
 Residential proxies from the same country often succeed where datacenter proxies are blocked because the target site's blocklist targets datacenter ASNs rather than geographic regions.

 Start Collecting Data Today